iqtree/iqtree.github.io/doc/molevol.md

 > **QUESTIONS:**
 >
 > * What is the best-fit model and its AIC/BIC scores?
-> * Use a tree viewer program (e.g. FigTree) to visualize the resulting tree.
+> * Use a tree viewer program (e.g. FigTree) to visualize the resulting tree and root it at the outgroup taxon `protopterus`.
 Where is Turtle position in the tree?
 Does it agree with the analysis on `example.phy` done above?
 {: .tip}

 Now download a [partition NEXUS file](data/turtle_nt.nex) containing 248 genes for this Turtle data set, which looks like this: